Kooboo/Kooboo/README.md

 **Instant Start**: Ready in 2 seconds – download, click, and go.

+**Clone Website**: Instantly migrate any URL into Kooboo and start editing

 **All-in-One**: Includes web, mail, database server, and tools for development, debugging, and deployment.

 **Faster Development**: Requires only HTML, CSS, and JavaScript, with no limitations.